zenml-io/template-rag/README.md

 - Document ingestion and chunking
 - Vector store integration for efficient retrieval
-- LLM integration for generation
+- LLM integration for generation using LangGraph for composable pipelines
 - API endpoint deployment
 - Evaluation metrics and monitoring

 The template contains all the necessary steps, pipeline configurations, stack components and other artifacts to get you started with building production-ready RAG applications.
+The implementation in the `template/` directory showcases a LangGraph-based assistant that:

+- Ingests and embeds documents into a vector store
+- Uses a composable graph structure for flexible RAG workflows
+- Provides evaluation capabilities to assess assistant performance
+- Can be deployed as an API endpoint

 🔥 **Looking to build a RAG application with ZenML?**